rohinish404/rscope/README.md

 # rscope

-A tool used to fast-preview videos, pdfs, images, and txt/code files in iterm2.
+A tool to fast-preview videos, pdfs, images, and txt/code files in iterm2.

 ## Technologies used -
 - bash